w3f/w3f-education/docs/Rust/setup/installation.md

 You can update your toolchains at any time by running `rustup update`, and you can even update rustup itself by running `rustup self update`.

-## Install VSCode
+## Visual Studio Code

-The most commonly used (and recommended) tool to use for Rust is [VS Code](https://code.visualstudio.com/) with the [Rust analyzer](https://rust-analyzer.github.io/), which can be installed as a VSCode extension.
+The most commonly-used (and recommended) tool to use for Rust is [Visual Studio Code](https://code.visualstudio.com/) (also called VS Code) with the [Rust analyzer](https://rust-analyzer.github.io/), which can be installed as a VS Code extension.
+Throughout the course, VS Code will be the primary editor of choice.
+Please head to https://code.visualstudio.com/download to install VS Code.

-Alternatively, [Atom IDE-Rust](https://atom.io/packages/ide-rust) may also be used.

-Throughout the course, VSCode will be the primary editor of choice.
 There are other acceptable text editors and integrated development environments also available.

-Please head to https://code.visualstudio.com/download to install VSCode.
+[Atom IDE-Rust](https://atom.io/packages/ide-rust) may also be used.

 If you prefer an open source _and_ freely-licensed distribution of VS Code that omits telemetry, [VSCodium](https://vscodium.com/) is also viable.
-See the project's installation site and the reason why you might want to use this over VSCode itself.
+See the project's installation site and the reason why you might want to use this over VS Code itself.

 ### Extensions

-Once VSCode is installed, there are a couple of extensions that will smooth the development experience.
+Once VS Code is installed, there are a couple of extensions that will smooth the development experience.

 The first extension we'll add is Rust Analyzer, a powerful static analysis tool for the Rust programming language.
 This extension provides some basics such as syntax highlighting and goto definition, as well as more powerful features such as code completion and documentation by hovering over code.